Politics NY: New York’s Source for Government & Political NewsPolitics NY: New York’s Source for Government & Political News

 By Isabella Gallo Posted on May 22, 2026

-The judge’s decision in this man’s case could expand what the writ – which has recently exploded in use as attorneys rush to challenge illegal ICE detentions – can be used for and help clarify the correct legal pathway to challenge cops physically restraining incarcerated people against physicians’ orders, a process attorneys say is currently murky.
+The judge’s decision in this man’s case could expand what the writ – which has recently exploded in use as attorneys rush to challenge illegal ICE detentions – can be used for and help to clarify the correct legal pathway to challenge cops physically restraining incarcerated people against physicians’ orders, a process attorneys say is currently murky.

 See the full article at amNY